1. What is the difference between a Doctor of Pharmacy (PharmD) program and BScPhm program?

 37. What average must I have at the university level to gain admission?

 The PharmD program at the University of Toronto focuses on today’s most pressing healthcare issues.
-Students enrolled in this four-year program participate in 44 weeks of hands-on clinical training and graduate with an extensive knowledge of pharmacotherapy and medication therapy management.
+Students enrolled in this four-year program participate in 43 weeks of hands-on clinical training and graduate with an extensive knowledge of pharmacotherapy and medication therapy management.
 Graduates have the skills, knowledge, and experience to become successful front-line healthcare practitioners in community, hospital, and family health team environments; they may also choose to work in many other settings where pharmacists are integral members.
-Pharmacists from our PharmD program will deliver the enhanced scope of practice called for by the Canadian healthcare system.
+Pharmacists from our PharmD program deliver the enhanced scope of practice called for by the Canadian healthcare system.

 - The Leslie Dan Faculty of Pharmacy is one of the most respected pharmacy schools in Canada, and one of the best faculties of pharmacy in North America

 - The breadth of our PharmD program is unmatched in Canada – in addition to pharmaceutics, pharmacology, and patient-focused medication therapy management, our students learn about all aspects of the pharmaceutical field including the sociological, economic, and political facets involving the profession of pharmacy

 - We offer a wide range of elective/selective courses in third an fourth year so that you may specialize in areas of your interest